rahulkhandait-sde/cineverse/README.md

 3. Results will appear automatically as you type (debounced)
 4. Click on any movie card to view detailed information

+### Searching for Actors

+1. Navigate to the Actors page or use the search bar with "Actors Only" filter
+2. Search for actors by name or browse popular actors
+3. Click on any actor card to view their filmography
+4. Discover movies featuring your favorite actors

 ### Rating Movies

 1. Go to a movie's detail page